-- (a) Pursuant to the written resolutions approved by the then sole shareholder of the Company on 30 October 2020, (a) the authorised share capital of the Company was increased to HK\$8,000,000,000 by the creation of 80,000,000,000 ordinary shares of HK\$0.1 each; (b) the authorised share capital of the Company has been diminished by the cancellation of all unissued shares of par value of US\$1.0 each; and (c) the issued share capital has been increased to 3,900,000 ordinary shares of HK\$0.1 each allotted and issued to the then sole shareholder in consideration for the repurchase by the Company for cancellation from the then sole shareholder the 50,000 shares of par value of US\$1.0 each of the Company. - (b) On 18 November 2020, the Company allotted and issued 122,007,252 new ordinary shares of the Company of HK\$0.1 each pursuant to a share swap implemented and accepted by all shareholders of Generous Fortune, whereby one ordinary share of Generous Fortune was exchanged for one ordinary share of the Company, except for the 7,493,138 shares of Generous Fortune held by Ertian International Investment Limited ("Ertian International"), a company wholly owned by Mr. SU, which were exchanged for 3,593,138 ordinary shares of the Company allotted and issued to Ertian International and as a result, the 22 equity holders of Chesir Pearl who have agreed and completed the required procedures under the applicable PRC laws and regulations to transfer their equity interests in Chesir Pearl for the same number of shares of Generous Fortune ("Consent Chesir Pearl Equity Holders") have become the shareholders of the Company.
-On the same date, 19,429,679 new ordinary shares of the Company of HK\$0.1 each have been allotted and issued to the bond holder and a shareholder of Chesir Pearl. - (c) Pursuant to the written resolutions approved by the shareholders of the Company on 2 June 2021 and the resolutions of the directors of the Company passed on 2 June 2021, subject to the conditions set forth therein (as referred to in the paragraphs under "A. Further information about our Group 4.
-Written resolutions approved by our Shareholders on 2 June 2021" in Appendix V "Statutory and General Information" to the Prospectus), the directors of the Company are authorised to allot and issue a total of 726,684,655 ordinary shares of the Company (the "Capitalisation Issue") credited as fully paid at par to the shareholders of the Company whose names appear on the register of members of the Company as of the date of the passing of the relevant resolution approving the Capitalisation Issue, on a pro rata basis, by way of capitalisation of the sum of HK\$72,668,465.5 standing to the credit of the share premium account of the Company, and the ordinary shares of the Company to be allotted and issued pursuant to this resolution shall rank equally in all respects with the existing issued ordinary shares of the Company.
-The Capitalisation Issue were allotted and issued on 16 July 2021. - (d) On 15 July 2021, 290,674,000 ordinary shares of par value of HK\$0.1 each were issued at a price of HK\$3.25 in connection with the Global Offering for a total proceeds of approximately RMB750,526,000, net of listing expenses of approximately RMB34,700,000, of which HK\$29,067,000 (equivalent to approximately RMB24,161,000) were credited to the Company's share capital and the remaining proceeds of approximately RMB726,365,000 were credited to the share premium account.
-The shares of the Company have been listed on the Main Board of the Stock Exchange since 16 July 2021. - (e) On 5 August 2021, 29,068,000 ordinary shares of par value of HK\$0.1 each were issued at a price of HK\$3.25 in connection with the Global Offering under the Over-allotment Option for a total proceeds of approximately RMB75,729,000, net of listing expenses of approximately RMB2,747,000, of which HK\$2,907,000 (equivalent to approximately RMB2,414,000) were credited to the Company's share capital and the remaining proceeds of approximately RMB73,315,000 were credited to the share premium account.
+- (a) Pursuant to the written resolutions approved by the shareholders of the Company on 2 June 2021 and the resolutions of the directors of the Company passed on 2 June 2021, subject to the conditions set forth therein (as referred to in the paragraphs under "A. Further information about our Group 4.
+Written resolutions approved by our Shareholders on 2 June 2021" in Appendix V "Statutory and General Information" to the prospectus of the Company dated 30 June 2021), the directors of the Company are authorised to allot and issue a total of 726,684,655 ordinary shares of the Company (the "Capitalisation Issue") credited as fully paid at par to the shareholders of the Company whose names appear on the register of members of the Company as of the date of the passing of the relevant resolution approving the Capitalisation Issue, on a pro rata basis, by way of capitalisation of the sum of HK\$72,668,465.5 standing to the credit of the share premium account of the Company, and the ordinary shares of the Company to be allotted and issued pursuant to this resolution shall rank equally in all respects with the existing issued ordinary shares of the Company.
+The Capitalisation Issue were allotted and issued on 16 July 2021. - (b) On 15 July 2021, 290,674,000 ordinary shares of the Company of par value of HK\$0.1 each were issued at a price of HK\$3.25 in connection with the Global Offering of the Company for a total proceeds of approximately RMB750,526,000, net of listing expenses of approximately RMB34,700,000, of which HK\$29,067,000 (equivalent to approximately RMB24,161,000) were credited to the Company's share capital and the remaining proceeds of approximately RMB726,365,000 were credited to the share premium account.
+The shares of the Company have been listed on the Main Board of the Stock Exchange since 16 July 2021. - (c) On 5 August 2021, 29,068,000 ordinary shares of the Company of par value of HK\$0.1 each were issued at a price of HK\$3.25 in connection with the Global Offering of the Company under the Over-allotment Option for a total proceeds of approximately RMB75,729,000, net of listing expenses of approximately RMB2,747,000, of which HK\$2,907,000 (equivalent to approximately RMB2,414,000) were credited to the Company's share capital and the remaining proceeds of approximately RMB73,315,000 were credited to the share premium account.